Piyash-ORG/ffmpeg-convert-240p/README.md

 chmod +x convert.sh
 ./convert.sh

-> Only these commands have Copy buttons for usage.
+> Only these commands have Copy for usage in Terumx.

 ---